On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Introduction. Inverse problems and general projection methods.

-We shall say that: \eqref{eq:gen} is \emph{solvable} if a solution $f$ exists, namely if $g\in\mathrm{ran}A$; \eqref{eq:gen} is \emph{well-defined} if additionally the solution $f$ is unique, i.e., if $A$ is also injective (in which case one refers to $f$ `\emph{exact}' solution); \eqref{eq:gen} is \emph{well-posed} if there exists a unique solution that depends continuously (i.e., in the norm of $\cH$) on the datum $g$, equivalently, that $g\in\mathrm{ran} A$ and $A$ has bounded inverse on its range.
+We shall say that: \eqref{eq:gen} is \emph{solvable} if a solution $f$ exists, namely if $g\in\mathrm{ran}A$; \eqref{eq:gen} is \emph{well-defined} if additionally the solution $f$ is unique, i.e., if $A$ is also injective (in which case one refers to $f$ as the `\emph{exact}' solution); \eqref{eq:gen} is \emph{well-posed} if there exists a unique solution that depends continuously (i.e., in the norm of $\cH$) on the datum $g$, equivalently, that $g\in\cH$ and $A$ has everywhere defined bounded inverse.

 In applications, the linear law $A$ that associates an input $f$ to an output $g$ is prescribed by some physical model, and hence within that model such a law is exactly known.
-Experimental measurements produce a possibly approximate knowledge of the output $g$, from which one wants to obtain information on the input $f$, which is the final object of interest.
+Experimental measurements produce a possibly approximate knowledge of the output $g$, from which one wants to obtain information on the input $f$.

 Of course what is `exactly known' of $A$ is its domain and action as an operator acting on $\cH$.
-Other relevant features of $A$ might not be explicitly accessible, and only computable within some approximation: for example, if $A:\cH\to\cH$ is a (everywhere defined) Hilbert-Schmidt operator, one may know its integral kernel, based on the theoretical framework within which the problem is modelled, however it might not be possible to write explicitly (exactly) its singular value decomposition.
+Other relevant features of $A$ might not be explicitly accessible, and only computable within some approximation.
+For example, based on the theoretical framework within which the problem is modelled, one might know the \emph{explicit} integral kernel $a(x,y)$ of a Hilbert-Schmidt operator $A:L^2(\Omega,\ud\mu)\to L^2(\Omega,\ud\mu)$ on some $L^2$-space $\cH=L^2(\Omega,\ud\mu)$, and hence the explicit action $(Ah)(x)=\int_\Omega a(x,y)h(y)\ud \mu(y)$, and yet it might not be possible to write explicitly (exactly) the singular value decomposition for $A$.

-Although well-defined inverse linear problems are in a sense trivial theoretically, as the existence and uniqueness of the solution is not of concern, it is clear that there at least two main issues arising when one aims at solving them numerically.
+Now, although well-defined inverse problems are in a sense trivial theoretically, as the existence and uniqueness of the solution is not of concern, to determine solutions by means of a (numerical) \emph{algorithm} poses non-trivial questions on the computation of approximate solutions, their convergence to the `exact' one, the speed of convergence, etc.

-The first, which is typical already at the finite-dimensional level, namely when $A$ is a matrix, is the fact that the measurement of $g$ is in practice plagued by some noise, or error of sort: as a consequence, numerically one has to deal with the possibly ill-posed problem